rust-lang/rfcs/text/0000-code-literals.md

     Drawbacks:
       - Some indentations cannot be represented (those where every line should be indented).
+At least not without further extensions.

 ### Modifications